academic-resources/odin/routing.md

 * Configure customized routes for a resource.
 * Name and describe the 7 RESTful controller actions.
 * Obtain a list of all possible routes your current Rails application provides you with.
-* Apply helper methods to create a navigation link on your webpage.**
+* Apply helper methods to create a navigation link on your webpage :**

 ---